ricsanfre/pi-cluster/docs/_docs/elasticsearch.md

 #### Accesing Elasticsearch from outside the cluster

 By default Elasticsearh HTTP service is accesible through Kubernetes `ClusterIP` service types (only available within the cluster).
-To make them available outside the cluster Traefik reverse-proxy can be configured to enable external communication with Elasicsearh server.
+To make it available outside the cluster Traefik reverse-proxy can be configured to enable external communication with Elasicsearh server.

-This can be useful for example if elasticsearh database have to be used to monitoring logs from servers outside the cluster(i.e: `gateway` service can be configured to send logs to the elasticsearch running in the cluster).
+This can be useful for example if elasticsearh database have to be used to monitoring logs from servers outside the cluster(i.e: `gateway` node can be configured to send logs to the elasticsearch running in the cluster).

+{{site.data.alerts.note}}

+If log forwarder/aggregator architecture is deployed, this step can be skipped.
+In this case, fluentd-aggregator forward service is exposed by the cluster.

+{{site.data.alerts.end}}

 - Step 1.
 Create the ingress rule manifest